salesforce/lwc/docs/proposals/error-code-system-2-mimic-assembly-script.md

 Proposal summary is identical from the original [proposal](https://github.com/salesforce/lwc/blob/master/docs/proposals/error-code-system.md).
 However, error processing deviates in the way errors are parsed and stored.
 From @p-dartus summary

 ### AssemblyScript summary
 >[AssemblyScript](https://github.com/AssemblyScript/assemblyscript) compiler provides an interesting approach for specifying error.
 This error system is inspired from typescript compiler.
 All the errors are stored into [a json file](https://github.com/AssemblyScript/assemblyscript/blob/master/src/diagnosticMessages.json).
-At build time it generates an actual typescript file exporting those errors that you can reference from your code: https://github.com/AssemblyScript/assemblyscript/blob/master/src/program.ts#L464
+At build time it generates an actual typescript file exporting those errors that you can reference from your code like [here](https://github.com/AssemblyScript/assemblyscript/blob/master/src/program.ts#L464).
 >However this approach make it a [little verbose](https://github.com/AssemblyScript/assemblyscript/blob/master/src/program.ts#L551) for complex error messages.

 The AssemblyScript implementation stores its errors in json file in following format: